lyunify/leetcode/hash-table/0001-two-sum.md

 ## Key Insight

 Use a hash map to store each number and its index as you iterate.
-For each new number, check if its complement (`target - value`) already exists in the map — if so, you've found the answer in a single pass.
+For each new number, check if its complement (`target - value`) already exists in the map.
+If so, you've found the answer in a single pass.

 ## Correct Approach